Rich Girl (Gwen Stefani song)

 "Rich Girl" is a song by American singer and songwriter Gwen Stefani from her debut solo studio album, Love.
 Angel.
 Music.
 Baby.
 (2004).
-Produced by Dr. Dre, the track features American rapper Eve, and is a remake of Louchie Lou & Michie One's 1993 song of the same name, which is in turn an interpolation of the Fiddler on the Roof song "If I Were a Rich Man".
+Produced by Dr. Dre, the track features American rapper Eve, and is a remake of Louchie Lou & Michie One's 1993 song of the same name, which in turn interpolates the Fiddler on the Roof song "If I Were a Rich Man".
 The song discusses Stefani's dreams of fame and riches from the perspective of "when she was just an Orange County girl".

-The last song to be included on the album, "Rich Girl" was released as the album's second single in late 2004 to mixed reviews from music critics.
+The last song to be included on the album, "Rich Girl" was released as the album's second single on December 14, 2004, to mixed reviews from music critics.
 It was a commercial success, reaching the top 10 on most of the charts it entered.
 In the United States, "Rich Girl" was certified gold, and it received a nomination for Best Rap/Sung Collaboration at the 48th Annual Grammy Awards.